Revised: November 9, 2017

 - Costs of legal services, except where the governor has approved hiring an attorney to provide student legal services at an institution.

-- Lump sum payments to student organizations (as opposed to payments for specific purposes supported by invoices).
+- Lump sum payments to student organizations (as opposed to payments for specific purposes supported by invoices budgets and/or grant applications).

-- Contracts between a UW institution and a recognized student organization, except where subparagraph (6)(a)8, below, applies.
+- Contracts between a UW institution and a recognized student organization, except where subparagraph (6)(b)(6), below, applies.

 - Overhead costs of student organizations in facilities not owned, leased, or subject to control by the university, except as permitted in Section I.B.(6)(a), below.
 As used in this section, overhead costs means those general organization expenses which cannot be charged as belonging exclusively to any particular part of the organization’s activities or work, including without limitation because of enumeration, salaries of the organization’s employees who are not UW employees, rent, taxes, insurance, lighting, heating, and similar expenses.